xmusphlkg/CNIDS/Report/information/Mumps.md

-Mumps is a highly contagious viral infection that primarily affects the salivary glands, leading to swelling and pain in the face and jaw.
-It is caused by the mumps virus, which belongs to the Paramyxoviridae family.
-In this comprehensive overview, we will discuss the epidemiology of mumps, including its global prevalence, transmission routes, affected populations, key statistics, historical context, discovery, major risk factors, and its impact on different regions and populations.
+Mumps is a contagious viral disease caused by the mumps virus, which belongs to the paramyxovirus family.
+It primarily affects the salivary glands, resulting in swelling and inflammation.
+Mumps can also lead to other complications, including meningitis, orchitis (inflammation of the testicles), deafness, and pancreatitis.

+Historical Context and Discovery:
+Mumps has been known for centuries and was first described by Hippocrates in the 5th century BC.
+However, the mumps virus was not isolated and identified until 1934 by two American scientists, Ernest W. Goodpasture and Avery McK.
+Lancefield.
+This discovery was instrumental in the development of a vaccine for the disease.

-1. Global Prevalence:
+Global Prevalence:
-Mumps is found worldwide, with varying prevalence rates.
-Prior to the introduction of the mumps vaccine, outbreaks were common in all regions.
-However, due to the widespread use of vaccines, mumps incidence has significantly declined in many developed countries.
-Despite this, outbreaks still occur, primarily in areas with low vaccination rates or waning immunity in vaccinated individuals.
+Mumps is a global disease, although its prevalence varies across regions.
+Prior to the development of a vaccine, mumps was prevalent worldwide, with frequent outbreaks occurring every few years.
+However, since the introduction of the MMR (measles, mumps, and rubella) vaccine, the incidence of mumps has significantly decreased in many countries.

-2. Transmission Routes:
+Transmission Routes:
 Mumps is primarily transmitted through respiratory droplets from an infected person.
-It can also spread through direct contact with saliva or contaminated surfaces.
-The virus is highly contagious, and infected individuals can transmit it before symptoms appear and up to five days after the onset of swelling.

-3. Affected Populations:
+Coughing, sneezing, or sharing utensils, drinks, or saliva with an infected person can result in transmission.
+Additionally, the virus can survive on surfaces for a period of time, allowing indirect transmission through touch.

+Affected Populations and Key Statistics:
-Mumps can affect individuals of all ages, but it is most common in children aged 5 to 14 years.
-In areas with low vaccination rates, infants and young adults are also at higher risk.
-Mumps can occur in both vaccinated and unvaccinated individuals, but vaccinated individuals often experience milder symptoms.
+While mumps can affect individuals of all ages, it is most commonly observed in children and adolescents who are not vaccinated or lack immunity from previous infection.
+In older populations, the disease can lead to more severe symptoms and complications.

-4. Key Statistics:
-According to the World Health Organization (WHO), mumps is estimated to cause over 100,000 deaths annually worldwide.
-However, the true burden of mumps is difficult to determine due to underreporting and variations in surveillance systems across countries.

-5. Historical Context and Discovery:
-Mumps has been documented throughout history, with outbreaks reported as early as the 5th century BC.
-However, the first detailed clinical description was provided by Robert Hamilton in 1790.
-The causative agent, the mumps virus, was isolated and identified in 1945 by Paul F. Keller and Wallace Rowe.
+Key statistics regarding mumps include:
+1. Incubation Period: The average incubation period for mumps is approximately 16 to 18 days, although it can range from 12 to 25 days.
+2. Symptoms: Typical symptoms of mumps include swelling and pain in the salivary glands, usually on both sides of the face, fever, headache, muscle aches, fatigue, loss of appetite, and difficulty chewing or swallowing.
+3. Complications: In some cases, mumps can result in complications such as deafness, meningitis, encephalitis, orchitis, oophoritis (inflammation of the ovaries), mastitis (inflammation of the breast tissue), and pancreatitis.
+4. Vaccination: The MMR vaccine has proven highly effective in reducing the incidence of mumps.
+It is recommended that individuals receive two doses of the vaccine, with the first dose administered at 12-15 months of age and the second dose at 4-6 years of age.
+5. Global Burden: According to the World Health Organization (WHO), mumps remains a global health concern, particularly in regions with low vaccination coverage or inadequate provision of the vaccine.

-6. Major Risk Factors for Transmission:
+Major Risk Factors:
+Several factors contribute to the transmission of mumps, including:
+1. Close Contact: Living in close quarters, such as crowded communities, college dormitories, or military barracks, increases the risk of transmission.
-- Lack of vaccination or incomplete vaccination: Individuals who have not received the mumps vaccine or have incomplete immunization are at higher risk of contracting and spreading the virus.
+2. Lack of Vaccination: Individuals who have not received the MMR vaccine are at a higher risk of acquiring and transmitting the mumps virus.
-- Close and crowded living conditions: Mumps spreads easily in settings such as schools, colleges, military barracks, and residential care facilities.
-- Lack of natural immunity: Populations with low exposure to the virus or low vaccination rates have lower levels of natural immunity, making them more susceptible to mumps outbreaks.
+3. International Travel: Traveling to regions with low vaccination coverage or ongoing outbreaks increases the risk of virus exposure.

-7. Impact on Different Regions and Populations:
+Impact on Different Regions and Populations:
-The impact of mumps varies across regions and populations due to differences in vaccine coverage, immunity levels, and healthcare infrastructure.
-Developed countries with high vaccination rates have seen a significant decline in mumps incidence.
-However, occasional outbreaks still occur, particularly among unvaccinated or under-vaccinated communities.
+Prevalence rates of mumps and affected demographics can vary across different regions.
+Countries with high vaccination coverage have seen a significant decrease in mumps incidence.
+However, outbreaks still occur, predominantly in susceptible populations.

-In contrast, developing countries may experience more frequent and larger outbreaks due to limited access to vaccines and healthcare resources.
-In these regions, mumps can lead to severe complications, such as meningitis, encephalitis, and hearing loss.

-Additionally, certain demographics may be disproportionately affected by mumps.
-For example, college students living in close quarters are at higher risk of outbreaks.
-Outbreaks have also been reported in religious or cultural communities with low vaccination rates.

-In conclusion, mumps is a contagious viral infection with a global prevalence.
-It primarily spreads through respiratory droplets and affects populations of all ages, with a higher incidence in children and individuals with incomplete vaccination.
-The impact of mumps varies across regions, with developed countries experiencing fewer outbreaks due to high vaccination rates, while developing countries may face more frequent and severe outbreaks.
-Vaccination and maintaining high immunization coverage are crucial in controlling the spread of mumps and reducing its impact on populations.
+In recent years, mumps outbreaks have been reported in a few regions, including parts of Europe, the United States, and some developing countries.
+These outbreaks have primarily been observed in communities with low vaccination rates due to religious or philosophical exemptions.

+In certain settings, mumps outbreaks have occurred in close-contact environments, such as colleges and universities, where students live or interact in close proximity.
+These environments facilitate rapid transmission of the virus among susceptible individuals.

+In conclusion, mumps is a global viral disease that primarily affects the salivary glands.
+The discovery of the mumps virus has enabled the development of an effective vaccine, resulting in a significant reduction in mumps incidence worldwide.
+Nonetheless, outbreaks continue to occur in regions with low vaccination coverage, susceptible populations, or close-contact environments.
+Close contact, lack of vaccination, and international travel are major risk factors for mumps transmission.
+Public health efforts should thus prioritize maintaining high vaccination coverage to prevent outbreaks and reduce the global burden of mumps.